osg-htc/docs/docs/data/xrootd/install-standalone.md

 root@xrootd-standalone # yum install xrootd-multiuser
 ```

+!!! note
     If you are using XRootD-Multiuser with a VOMS FQAN, you need XRootD 5.5.0 or greater.

 #### Throttling IO requests